MikeXydas/professionalNetworkingApp/README.md

 Query working: http://localhost:8080/linkedInRestfulProject/services/User/query?id=10

-	CARE ON UPDATING USER: I have made everything update except their skills since I have to use the SkillDB (not yet implemented).
+CARE ON UPDATING USER: Two services must be called.
+One for updating the skills of the user and one for everything else

+CARE ON CONNECTION_REQUEST: senderId mustbe considered as the exact opposite (receiver id) TO BE FIXED